Jazblue/PrivateCloud/README.md

 # PrivateCloud
 Serverless Private Network with Lambda &amp; DynamoDB

+My second project with using Cloudformation Infrastructure as code

 This project demonstrates a secure serverless architecture running inside a private VPC network.
 The application stores and retrieves data using a Lambda function that connects **privately** to DynamoDB using a **VPC Gateway Endpoint** with no public internet access.